 Most students in Germany spend many hours at their desks, in the library, or in the laboratory.
 But it is important to put the learning material aside every now and again, and get some exercise.
-There is plenty of sport at many German institutes of higher education.
+There is plenty of sport offers at many German institutes of higher education.
 This includes sport courses or special sport facilities that are made available by the university.

-University sport in Germany offer you the opportunity to have a change of pace from learning, to stay physically fit, and to meet new people.
+University sport in Germany offers you the opportunity to have a change of pace from learning, to stay physically fit, and to meet new people.
 You can choose from a wide range.
-There are courses for well-known sport disciplines such as football, basketball and swimming, but also for games that are still not so common, like ultimate Frisbee, pole dancing or quidditch (see below).
+There are courses for well-known sport disciplines such as soccer, football, basketball and swimming, but also for games that are still not so common, like ultimate Frisbee, pole dancing or quidditch (see below).

 The costs depend mainly on the courses you want to take and how much effort is required in terms of organization and equipment.
-That means you will likely have to pay more for a canoeing lesson than you would for a football lesson.
+That means you will likely have to pay more for a canoeing lesson than you would for a soccer lesson.
 For many programmes there are no costs at all.
 Another advantage of university sport is that most courses start fresh every semester.
 So you can always try a new sport if you want.

 Also, university sport offers you a good opportunity to get to know other students who have the same sporting interests as you, and to improve your German at the same time.
 Most course participants are students or employees of the universities.

 Joanne K. Rowling has created a whole magical universe in Harry Potter, and a spectacular sport to go with it.
 When you hear the word „quidditch“, you think of flying brooms, dogfights and magic from a fictional world.
 Only a few people think of a German championship or a group of students actually running across a real meadow.